ducduyn31/n8n-flow/GETTING_STARTED.md

 2. Add permissions to your Slack app:
    - Navigate to "OAuth & Permissions"
    - Add the following Bot Token Scopes:
+     - `app_mentions:read`
+     - `channels:history`
+     - `channels:read`
      - `chat:write`
      - `commands`
-     - `channels:history`
+     - `files:read`
      - `groups:history`
+     - `groups:read`
      - `im:history`
+     - `im:read`
      - `mpim:history`
+     - `mpim:read`
+     - `users.profile:read`
+     - `users:read`

-3. Create a slash command:
+3. Create a interactivity behavior:
-   - Navigate to "Slash Commands"
+   - Navigate to "Interactivity & Shortcuts"
-   - Click "Create New Command"
-   - Command: `/summarize`
    - Request URL: Your n8n webhook URL (e.g., https://your-domain.com/webhook/slack)
+   - Click "Create New Shortcut"
+   - Select "On messages"
+   - Name: "Explain Incident"
-   - Short Description: "Summarize incident thread"
+   - Short Description: "Quickly summarizes an incident by highlighting what happened, where, who was involved, and the outcome."
-   - Usage Hint: "[optional parameters]"
+   - Callback ID: "summarize_incident"
+   - Click "Create"

+   *Note:* if you are looking for a local tunneling tool for the webhook, [localtunnel](https://theboroer.github.io/localtunnel-www/) is a great choice.

 4. Install the app to your workspace:
    - Navigate to "Install App"